 - The Base Station RF Bandwidth shall be the declared maximum Base Station RF Bandwidth.

 - Select a UTRA TDD carrier to be placed at the lower Base Station RF Bandwidth edge.
-The specified FOffset-RAT shall apply.
+The specified Foffset, RAT shall apply.

 - Place a 5 MHz E-UTRA carrier at the upper Base Station RF Bandwidth edge.
 If that is not possible use the narrowest E-UTRA carrier supported by the BS.
-The specified FOffset-RAT shall apply.
+The specified Foffset, RAT shall apply.